 Pastoral Prayer and offertory prayer ( )

 Our text is the first two verses of Romans 12…

-Brothers and sisters in our Lord Jesus, I want to start by saying something that may be considered controversial: I want to say that there are times I find it really difficult to be a good Christian.
+Brothers and sisters in our Lord Jesus, I want to start by saying something that may be considered controversial: I want to say that I find it difficult to be a good Christian.

 And sometimes I look around me, and think, I must be missing something about what it means to be a Christian, because it seems to me, many people take Christianity in their stride.

 They don’t seem to find it difficult at all

 – they certainly don’t display any conflict in their lives, as Christians living in a secular world.

 And they do it so well, that when you see them in the week, you won’t be able to tell they are Christians; and when you see them on Sundays at Church, you would not believe they are anything but Christians.